DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onTypingEnd.md

 ---
 ---
 ##### shortDescription
-A function that is called after a user stops typing.
+A function that is called 2 seconds after a user stops typing.

 ##### param(e): ui/chat:TypingEndEvent
 Information about the event.